 Why use a pass filter?

-Do you use pass filters in your mixes?
+Do you use high pass filters or low pass filters in your mixes?
 If not, can you think of any occasions where a pass filter may come in handy?
 Leave your ideas in the comment section.